DylanRhymaun/personal-website/writing/fun/albumsof2025.md

 - **Found Through…**: I found 37% of albums through being an existing fan, 13% through AOTY.org (my preferred music forum over RYM), and 10% through tiktok. lol.
 The method that gave me the most interesting reccs was through randomly looking up the nominees for the Mercury Prize this year, which I am only aware of because my old flame Alt-J won in 2012.
 Two of my top three albums of the year were nominees.
 Anthony Fantano gave me recommendations for 4% of albums I listened to this year, which is lower than expected.
 - **Language**: 80% of albums I reviewed were primarily in English, followed by Spanish, Korean, Japanese, or other.
 - **Repeat Artists**: Jane Remover released two albums and one EP this year.
 Cameron Winter released a solo album and served as the frontman of the band Geese, who also released a record.
 Danny Brown, solo/featured on Jane Remover.
 Quadeca solo/featured on Kevin Abstract.
 Doja Cat solo/featured on Lisa.
 Sabrina Carpenter solo/featured on Taylor Swift.
 Clipse solo/featured on JID.
 Ichiko Aoba solo/credited on place #22.
 Underscores was featured on Danny Brown and Oklou's album.
 And I think that's about it.
+- **Other stuff**: I wrote a total of 15,469 words about these albums and EPs.
+The entire document is Xover 17,000 words including the introduction, and the website is 8078 lines of HTML.
+No AI was used except for one instance of bug fixing.
 <br>

 ## Artists I am not listening to